Things to Do at Igreja de Nossa Senhora do Carmo and Chapel of Bones

 What to See & Do

-Chapel of Bones Entrance Portal
+The Chapel of Bones Entrance Inscription

 Practical Information